Overview

 Don't have a student account?
 Let's set one up!

 We strongly recommend that you register for this course at least 14 days before the start date.
-Registration for this course closes seven days prior to the start date.
+Registration closes seven days before the start date for on-campus, online scheduled, and blended courses, and one day before the start date for online self-paced courses.

 After you've completed this course